Select your platform to login.

 Room Setup Can Affect Learner Engagement 1

 Hundreds of preparation hours are poured into training sessions.
 Think of the time spent cueing up presentations, creating group exercises, and distributing print materials.
-But many overlook the simple parts of a training session.
-These simple parts can sometimes make big differences to the learning capacity of the participants.
+But many overlook the simple parts of a session, including the training room setup.
+These simple parts can sometimes make big differences in the learning capacity of the participants.
 Sacrificing the setup of a training room in favor of the actual content.

 This is understandable.
 A training session without valuable, powerful content isn’t much of a training session at all.